-At December 31, 2016, we held cash and cash equivalents of \$17.7 million, a decrease of \$15.1 million from December 31, 2015.
-During the year ended December 31, 2016, net purchases of portfolio investments were primarily due to \$68.2 million of cash we used to purchase portfolio investment offset by \$41.4 million of cash we received from principal payments on our portfolio investments and \$2.8 million and \$2.5 million of cash collected from the redemption and sale of a common equity securities and partial sale of a debt investment, respectively.
+During the year ended December 31, 2017, net purchases and originations of portfolio investments were primarily due to \$142.9 million of cash we used to purchase portfolio investments, offset by \$131.1 million of cash we received from amortized cost repayments on our portfolio investments.
+During the year ended December 31, 2016, net purchases were due to \$68.2 million of cash we used to purchase portfolio investments, offset by \$44.6 million of cash we received from amortized cost repayments on our portfolio investments.

+Proceeds from common stock offering, net of expenses